 While he avoids drama, he’ll stand up for other people and even help de-escalate conflict when he can.

-In relationships, the sigma male is sensitive to his partner’s needs.
+In romantic relationships, the sigma male is sensitive to his partner’s needs.
 While the alpha male may engage in relational power struggles, the sigma male has no need to do this.

 He understands that all relationships require balance and has the sensitivity to figure out how best to nurture the people in his life without having to be told what they want or need.

 10. He Is Highly Self-Motivated and Driven

 Sigma males may not get the societal credit that alpha males do, but don’t think they’re not as ambitious.

 They may not care about climbing corporate ladders to get a corner office or reaching other key leadership positions, but that doesn’t mean they’re not working hard and reaching goals.